FermiQC/GaussianBasis.jl/README.md

  ## Basis Set

- `BasisSet` objects are the main ingredients for integrals.
-They can be created in a number of ways:
+ The `BasisSet` object is the main ingredient for integrals.
+It can be created in a number of ways:

- - The "highest level" one: using two string arguments, one for the basis set name and another for the XYZ file.
+ - The highest level approach takes two strings as arguments, one for the basis set name and another for the XYZ file.
 See *Basis Usage*.

- - Next, you can pass your vector of `Atom` structures instead of an XYZ string. `GaussianBasis` uses the `Atom` structure from [Molecules.jl](https://github.com/FermiQC/GaussianBasis.jl).
+ - Youcan pass your vector of `Atom` structures instead of an XYZ string as the second argument. `GaussianBasis` uses the `Atom` structure from [Molecules.jl](https://github.com/FermiQC/GaussianBasis.jl).
   ```julia
 atoms = Molecules.parse_string("""
               H        0.00      0.00     0.00